iyankovsky/java-server-template/README.md

 * Special [custom plugins]
   * Optimized test-driven development.
   * Mutation testing setup.
+* Small modules
+  * Easy to compose and replace.
+  * Best for parallel task execution and execution plan optimization.
+  * Friendly for [the build cache].

 ### Java
 Java 17 is used as the main language.